yetisoftworks/MeshyDB.SDK/docs/users/registering_user.rst

          Identifies whether or not the user is active. phoneNumber : string
          Phone number of user.
       roles : string[]
          Collection of roles user has access.
       securityQuestions : object[]
-		 Collection of questions and answers used for password recovery if question security is configured. roles : string[]
-         Collection of roles user has access.
-      securityQuestions : object[]